Web Designer Average Salary in the USA

 Entry-level Web Designers have zero years of experience in the field, usually because they have just graduated from university, or because they have embarked on a career shift.
 In the USA, entry-level Web Designers usually make about $35,000 per year.

 Become a better designer by making sure your designs are accessible.
-Learn about design accessibility, inclusivity, and how to design products that everyone can use with Uxcel's Accessibility course.
+Learn about design accessibility, inclusivity, and how to design products that everyone can use with Uxcel's Design Accessibility course.

 Junior Web Designer salary in the USA